 The Tlingit people, on the island possibly as early as 10,000 years ago, and the Haida people who still live here, add cultural color, myth, and magic to the island's natural wonders.
 Discover their history, myth, and magic from totem poles at the island’s three Totem Pole Parks located in the communities of Klawock, Hydaburg, and Kasaan.
 There are also poles in Craig.

 Visiting in July?
-Don’t miss the cultural camp and (native) Haida Festival in Hydaburg.
+Don’t miss the cultural camp and (First Nation) Haida Festival in Hydaburg.